 Biology research labs are run by faculty focused on specific research.
 Students and faculty work together in research labs to discover solutions to biological issues.
 The labs are equipped with sophisticated instrumentation and machines, and much of the research done in these labs is published in leading scientific journals.
 Students are invited to contribute to this research, give presentations, and lead discussions on the research issues at hand.

-Students in the Healy lab work on a variety of projects related to the biology of prokaryotes.
+Students in my lab work on a variety of projects related to the biology of prokaryotes.
 Examples of projects include the assembly of natural products such as antibiotics and the regulation of their biosynthetic enzymes, understanding processes related to cell differentiation such as sporulation and the formation of biofilms, and developing microorganisms for production of biofuels.
 Students gain skills using the tools of microbiology, molecular biology/genetics and biochemistry, which are valuable in, e.g., biotech and pharmaceutical industries or clinical microbiology.

 Research in the Lyons laboratory is focused at the intersection of biodiversity loss, novel species introductions, and restoration of grassland ecosystems.
 We investigate the role of biotic and abiotic factors as determinants of species establishment and persistence.
 Specifically, we endeavor to discover how grassland plant species interact each other, soil resources and microbes.
 At the heart of these endeavors is a deep appreciation of natural history and a desire to be outside.
 Our lab is a dynamic place where students are encouraged to pursue their scientific curiosities, engage with the scientific community, and operate as research colleagues.